AriFordsham/GHCWiki/new-plugins.md

 This page explains what the plug-in mechanism does, how to use it, and a little about the implementation.
 For discussion, and the current state of play, see the ticket: [\#3843](https://gitlab.haskell.org//ghc/ghc/issues/3843).
 If you're interested in writing plugins for GHC, **please comment and give feedback, we want to do it right**!

-1/17/11: I (Austin Seipp) am working on getting the patch cleaned up a little more and tidying it up before it gets integrated.
+- 1/17/11: I (Austin Seipp) am working on getting the patch cleaned up a little more and tidying it up before it gets integrated.
 Still need testsuite patches.
+- 5/10/11: I have been busy, but there's a new git repository!

 NB.
 Ridiculously incomplete writing/documentation.